93million/catkeys/README.md

 Alternatively you can use the env var `CAT_KEY_NAME` which is used if the `catKey` option is not provided.

+Server keys are always named `server.catkey` and it is not possible to have multiple server keys.
+Creating a new server key will invalidate all client keys as clients keys are created from server keys.

 ### Alternative `catkeys` directory

 If the `catkeys` directory is in another location other than the project root (or has a name other than `catkeys`), it can be specified when calling `request()`, `connect()` or `createServer()` using the option `catKeysDir`.
 Eg: